 Primary Elements Arte-Pigments (PE) are Translucent hand milled Arte-Pigments mixed with mica and other minerals.
 Primary Elements are sold as a dry paint pigment.

-In the Video the Primary Elements Arte-pigments were mixed in the Vivid Clear Acrylic Enamel- available at www.colourarte.com All ColourArte products are hand mixed and poured in USA
+In the Video the Primary Elements Arte-pigments were mixed in the Vivid Clear Acrylic Enamel- available at www.colourarte.com All ColourArte products are hand mixed and poured in the USA

 SUBJECT: Mixing your paint

 Extra Step: When using Primary Elements Arte-Pigments you have a special step- 1/2 tsp dry Pigments mix with 1 oz.
 (2 tablespoons) acrylic medium -mix WELL in 4 oz. salsa cup, I use the Vivid Clear acrylic Enamel I like how it looks and dries to a gloss magnifying the brilliance of the pigments.
 Mix pigments in well till they totally dissolve.

 Pouring medium: There are many who eyeball and others who measure and weigh their ingredients: